rlugojr/linkurious-enterprise-manual/Administrating/README.md

 # Administration

-In this chapter, we will learn how to administrate Linkurious Enterprise.
+In this chapter, we will learn how to administrate Linkurious.